-Taking paddleboarding to the next level, meet the Hyper Foil board from SUP specialists Starboard.
-New for 2020, the board features a short compact outline and a thick profile making it ideal for beginner riders.
+Taking paddleboarding to the next level, meet the Hyperfoil board from SUP specialists Starboard.
+The board features a short compact outline and a thick profile making it ideal for beginner riders.
 Channels along the bottom provide stability similar to a trimaran, while a wide nose and tail give a solid platform to push down and lift up the board.
 A ridge towards the back of the board allows riders to steady themselves, while a centre ridge makes it easy to identify the middle of the board.

 The Swedish team behind Candela has taken foiling tech to another level.
 They gathered some of the brightest minds in engineering to rethink boat design and have come up with a lightweight carbon fibre boat that foils at 17 knots.
 Foils adjust automatically 100 times a second, and fully retract for storage.
 Oh, and the whole thing is electrically powered (with a range of 50 nautical miles) and comes with a 12-inch touchscreen control and permanent 4G connectivity.